EdwardVNguyen/EdwardVNguyen/README.md

 ## About me

 I am a computer science student at the University of Houston who is working towards becoming a full-stack engineer.
-My goal is to be able to build really awesome software.
+My goal is to be able to build awesome software.

 Fun Facts